I realize I'm over a month behind on blogs - but that's what you get with minimal electricity and even less access to internet. So here goes.

 Off to the beaches for some relaxation time in the sun!
 After Chiang Mai, it took 2 days time to get an overnight train to Bangkok (THE slowest frickin’ train ever – I could have ridden my bike faster!); find our way along Bangkok’s new elevated train, and catch a flight down to Phuket Island, then take a ridiculously long bus ride into town (the buses from the airport are a scam – they just take you out of your way to a travel agency to try and sell you something; what should be a 30 min ride turns into a couple hours).
 Sadly, Nick lost his Kindle on the plane, but we also got rid of some excess clothes and supplies, so we’re traveling a little lighter overall.
-[Nick Note: Note to Kindle.
-I miss you.]
 The hotel we had originally booked in Phuket town was a disaster and we ended up spending all night trying to find another one, which was not an easy task given

 We finally found an available guest house in the largest beach town, Patong, and began our 3 days of beach leisure (Milena, you would be proud).
 We rented a scooter and really enjoyed motoring round the west coast of the island.
 [Nick Note: Patong is extremely crowded, maybe not Coney Island photo crowded, but back to back to back beach chairs which are rented out at $3.33 a day.
 You swim in a roped off area because the rest if for people renting jet skis and boats.
 A